Chan Siu Kwan

 Philip Chan Siu Kwan (陳肇鈞; born 1 August 1992) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Tai Po and the Hong Kong national team.
-He is primarily a central midfielder who can also play in the full-back position.

 Early life

 Chan trained with Brazilian team Grêmio when he was 14 and joined the youth academy in 2006.

 He graduated from the University of Hong Kong in 2016, majoring in Exercise and Health.

 Club career

 In 2011, along with his club Sham Shui Po's promotion to the Hong Kong First Division, he started playing as a professional player.
 On 8 January 2012, Chan was sent off in the match against Hong Kong Sapling after receiving two yellow cards.
 Towards the end of the 2012 season he has established himself as a hard-tackling defensive midfielder.

 After returning from a short training period with mainland Chinese side Guangzhou R&F, Chan returned to Hong Kong and joined Yokohama FC Hong Kong in summer of 2012.

 In June 2013, Chan completed a transfer to Hong Kong giants South China and was handed the number 16 shirt.

 On 18 July 2017, Chan joined Eastern after South China's decision to self-relegate.
 On 4 January 2018, he was loaned to Southern for the remainder of the 2017–18 season.

 On 19 July 2018, Eastern chairman Peter Leung confirmed that Chan had been transferred to Hong Kong Premier League club Tai Po.

 On 1 July 2019, Chan returned to Southern.

 On 2 March 2021, Chan joined Rangers.

 On 29 September 2021, Chan joined Kitchee.

 On 1 July 2022, Chan left Kitchee.

 On 24 January 2023, Chan joined Resources Capital.
 He instantly found his place in the first team and played full 90 minutes in his second and thirds HKPL match for the club against HKFC and Shum Shui Po respectively.

 On 19 July 2023, Chan returned to Tai Po after 4 years.

+At the end of the 2023-24 season, Chan was named Hong Kong's Footballer of the Year for 2024.